felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

   customers.
 - Srg320 is currently working on a Sega Saturn core for the MiSTer, which many developers thought would not be feasible.
 He is a wizard in this regard.
-He has also been contributing to an impressive live of cores for the MiSTer project:
+He has also been contributing to an impressive line of cores for the MiSTer project:
    - Super Nintendo
    - Sega Genesis
    - Sega CD